-&lt;sup>1 The overall employment rate is defined as graduates who were usually or actually in paid employment for one or more hours in the week before the survey (including full-time, part-time, or casual employment) as a proportion of those available for employment.
-Graduates are considered available for employment if they were usually or actually in paid employment for one or more hours in the week before the survey (including full-time, part-time, or casual employment).
+1 The overall employment rate is defined as graduates who were usually or actually in paid employment for one or more hours in the week before the survey (including full-time or part-time employment) as a proportion of those available for employment.
+Graduates are considered available for employment if they were usually or actually in paid employment for one or more hours in the week before the survey (including full-time or part-time employment).

-&lt;sup>2 This report presents salaries in nominal terms.
+2 This report presents salaries in nominal terms.
 This means the salary amounts reflect the actual values as they existed in the respective year (that is, the values are not adjusted for inflation).